All Iconismus icons are hand painted by UK based artist Catherine Young.

 All Christian saints are equally welcome; they all have something to teach us about faithfulness and love; Baptists, Methodists, Catholic , Orthodox or Anglican/Episcopalian.
 All are welcome at the Feast of the Lamb, and all saints are welcome in the Iconismus studio.

 There are many icons already in stock and available to buy.
-You can either choose from the wide range of existing images or commission a new one of any Christian saint of any denomination; there is no need for beatification first.
-Lead times for new icons can be up to six weeks, but most will be completed within a shorter time.
+You can either choose from the wide range of existing images or commission a new one of any Christian saint of any denomination; the advantage of my being an Anglican is that I don't need to wait for formal beatification because I make no claims for those I paint.
+Lead times for new icons can be up to four weeks, but most will be completed within a far shorter time.

 Any Christian saint who has entered eternity can be depicted in Iconismus icons, from any denomination; living saints are traditionally not depicted on icons.
-This is not restricted to famous saints; I can also create images of loved ones who have entered eternity, as long as there are reasonable photographs available to work from; if you are unsure then please ask.
+This is not restricted to famous saints as long as there are reasonable photographs available to work from; if you are unsure then please ask.

 Painting an icon of any given Christian does not mean that I agree with every word that person wrote or spoke, or everything they ever did, but I would expect that they displayed a consistent integrity in their walk with God, and a true faith lasting until they entered eternity.
 Although the subjects have entered eternity these are not paintings of dead people; there is no such thing in all creation as a dead Christian; it can’t be done.
 These are our companions in the Body of Christ; part of the cloud of witnesses spoken of by Paul.